rsyncOSX/mydocsy/content/en/blog/SwiftConcurrency.md

 Quote swift.org: *"More formally, a data race occurs when one thread accesses memory while the same memory is being modified by another thread.
 The Swift 6 language mode eliminates these issues by preventing data races at compile time."*

 RsyncUI adheres to the new concurrency model of Swift 6.
-However, with the release of version 2.2.1 of RsyncUI, the majority of its work is performed on the `@MainActor`, which corresponds to the main thread.
+The majority of its work is performed on the `@MainActor`, which corresponds to the main thread.
 If an macOS application performs resource-intensive tasks behind the graphical user interface (GUI), it is advantageous to execute these tasks on a background thread rather than the main thread.
-Executing such tasks on the main thread significantly increases the likelihood of GUI blocking and the application's unresponsiveness.
+Executing  resource-intensive tasks on the main thread significantly increases the likelihood of  blocking the GUI and the application's unresponsiveness.

-#### Background threads
+#### Background threads and RsyncUI

+The following are executed on background threads, by adopting the `actor` protocol:

+- read operations
-In version 2.2.3, the majority of read operations, decoding and encoding data are executed on background threads.
+- decoding and encoding data
-Additionally, sorting log records and preparing output from rsync for display are also moved to background threads.
+- sorting log records
+- preparing output from rsync for display

+are executed on background threads.
+Executing the above tasks are asynchronous, it does not block GUI updates on the main thread and the run time environment takes care of the scheduling and execution.

 #### Notifications